Your relationship doesn’t need to change in a major way to accommodate their sobriety.

 The most important thing to remember is that your partner is the same person they have always been.
 Your relationship doesn’t need to change in a major way to accommodate their sobriety.
 However, there are a few simple things that you can do to be there for your partner and make their recovery easier on both of you.

-How do you support a partner in recovery?
+How to support a sober partner in recovery?
 The first thing you can do is keep an open mind and try to be understanding.
 People confronting their addiction are likely feeling a lot of guilt or shame already.
 As their partner, the last thing you want to do is add to that.
 Research has shown that addiction is better understood as a disease than a choice.
 Let them know that you understand this is not their fault, and that you are here to help them get through it like any other health issue.

 Create a plan

 Open communication is the foundation of every good relationship.
 Beginning your partner’s recovery journey as a team means talking about it openly and coming up with a plan of action.
 Having clear goals and a routine is hugely helpful for addicts in recovery.
 Sit down and define exactly what you both expect from each other, and what your boundaries are.
 This will set you up for success and avoid pain and conflict down the road.

 Explore treatment options

 As the partner of an addict in recovery, it is important for you to recognize whether their recovery is going well and decide if you can handle the burden without help.
 For some addicts, the support of family and loved ones is enough to get through early recovery and into a sober life.
 If your partner is severely addicted or has failed to get sober in the past, it may be necessary to explore treatment options.
 Not all addicts will enter treatment willingly.
 You may need to give them the push that they need.

 Be Aware of Their Triggers